uwshammout/fcm/README.md

 # Fuel Cell Monitor

-The application provides the capability to work with hardware that in-turn interacts with fuel cells.
+The application provides capability to communicate with hardware to gather analog to digitally converted values from fuel cells, and presents them through gauges, bars and charts in real-time.

 ![Fuel Cell Monitor](./.bin/Screenshot.png)